Cochleosaurus: Paleoecology

-Although Cochleosaurus species, like other Temnospondyii, were amphibious, comparison of the patterns of interosseous blood vessels found in Cochleosaurus fossils with those of other early tetrapods has led some researchers to conclude that both C. bohemicus and C. florensis were more adapted to terrestrial habitats than other Temnospondyii.
-C. Florensis was discovered in a fossil assemblage with also includes terrestrial reptiles, giving some support to the idea that this species was able to move into more terrestrial habitats [8].
+Although Cochleosaurus species, like other temnospondyls, were amphibious, comparison of the patterns of interosseous blood vessels found in Cochleosaurus fossils with those of other early tetrapods has led some researchers to conclude that both C. bohemicus and C. florensis were more adapted to terrestrial habitats than other temnospondyls.
+C. Florensis was discovered in a fossil assemblage which also includes terrestrial reptiles, giving some support to the idea that this species was able to move into more terrestrial habitats.
 However, due to their internal gills, Cochleosaurus would require a habitat with access to water in order to keep their gills moist for gas exchange.